-- Descending limb of the Henle's loop is permeable for water and Na+ urea.
-Accumulation of the solutes \rightarrow hypertonicity of the interstitium.

-- The ascending limb of the loop is relatively impermeable to water and permeable to Na^+ , Cl^- , vasopressin).
+- Descending limb of the Henle's loop is permeable for water and Na+ - The ascending limb of the loop is relatively impermeable to water and permeable to Na+, Cl-. - urea.
+Accumulation of the solutes \rightarrow hypertonicity of the interstitium. - The collecting duct is relatively impermeable to urea but permeable to water (in the presence of vasopressin).
 Interstitial hypertonicity is supported also by active resorption of Na form the duct to the interstitium.